Bosnia and Herzegovina - hidden gem of the Balkans

 Learn about the Bosnian War and the role of the Tunnel of Hope (Tunel Spasa) in Ilidža, constructed during the Siege of Sarajevo.
 It was the only link between the city - which was otherwise entirely cut off - and the rest of the world.
 It is the tunnel that kept wartime Sarajevo alive.

 Pay a visit to the grave of the “Wise King”, Alija Izetbegović, first President of the newly-independent Republic of Bosnia and Herzegovina, who led the Bosnians during the Bosnian War.

 Visit the Latin Bridge, an Ottoman bridge over the river Miljacka, and the site of the assassination of Archduke Franz Ferdinand of Austria in 1914, which provoked World War I.

-Visit the Srebrenica Genocide Memorial in Srebrenica, officially known as the Srebrenica–Potočari Memorial and Cemetery for the Victims of the 1995 Genocide.
-It was set up to honour the mor than 8,372 victims of the 1995 Srebrenica genocide, mostly male Bosnians.
+A 2 hour and 28 min drive from Sarajevo, Srebrenica is home to the Srebrenica Genocide Memorial, officially known as the Srebrenica–Potočari Memorial and Cemetery for the Victims of the 1995 Genocide.
+It was set up to honour the more than 8,372 victims of the 1995 Srebrenica genocide, mostly male Bosnians.

 Bosnia & Herzegovina’s natural beauty

 Bosnia & Herzegovina is blessed with a lush natural environment, offering opportunities for fishing, kayaking, caving and bird-watching.
-You will be enchanted by the National Parks such as Vrelo Bosne or Sutjeska, which has one of the two last primeval forests in Europe.
+You will be enchanted by the National Parks such as Vrelo Bosne or Sutjeska, which has one of the two last primaeval forests in Europe.
 Rivers give birth to magnificent waterfalls, the most famous being the Kravice Waterfall near to Mostar.